Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/CatelEnvironment.md

 ### GetIsInDesignMode(bool initializeDesignTime)

-Gets whether the software is currently in design mode.Note that unless the IsInDesignMode , the value is not cached but always determined at runtime.
+Gets whether the software is currently in design mode.
+Note that unless the IsInDesignMode, the value is not cached but always determined at runtime.

 #### Parameters

 **initializeDesignTime**
-if set to`true` , automatically call InitializeDesignTime if in design mode.
+if set to`true`, automatically call InitializeDesignTime if in design mode.

 #### Returns